 All these shennanigans cause problems for Allen's marriage to Kristen Davis .

 Basically, Homer's stupidity causes Springfield to become the most polluted city in the USA.
 The EPA (Environmental Protection Agency) seals the town in a gigantic glass dome.
+If this sounds familiar, it is because Stephen King later re-used the idea for the TV show Under The Dome (2013) .

 Our heroes trek across sets and locations throughout Northern Ireland.
 The film cost over a million dollars for every minute of screen time.
 Unfortunately it was filmed mostly in medium shot, which misses most of the expensive sets and spectacular filming locations.
 The result looks to be mostly CGI (E.G. Dunluce castle is on the poster, but in the movie it is CGI'd up as the villain's tower).

 This movie was rated 'R' (15) - presumably for the swearing and a couple of visual penis gags.
-The problem is not the presence opf these jokes, it is the relative lack of any other jokes!
+The problem is not the presence of these jokes, it is the relative lack of any other jokes!
 The film is not constant Monty Python style slapstick, or Blackadder-style rapid-fire one-liners.
 Instead it tries to mix the serious and the funny.
 The result is a light-hearted action-adventure romp.

 Their High School shenanigans take a turn for the worse when they discover that their fellow pupils are being zombified.
 Not murdered, just brainwashed.